MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 }
 ```

 Now here's the thing.
 This piece of code has nothing to do with returning some JSX markup with this piece of code, we are changing the state of the DOM.
 So we say this piece of code has a side effect, it's changing something outside of this component.
-So now our component is no longer a pure component, To make this a pure component, we can use the **effect hook**.
+So now our component is no longer a pure component, To make this a pure component, we can use the **`effect hook`**.

+> **`effect hook`**: The Effect Hook lets you perform side effects in function components.

 we call the **`useEffect`** and give it an arrow function then we move this piece of code that causes side effects inside this function.